 All employers are required to have workers’ compensation insurance to pay for the cost of work injuries.10 There are special provisions when an employer does not have workers’ compensation insurance.

-An employee does not have to show that the employer did anything wrong to claim a work injury.
+You do not have to show that the employer did anything wrong to claim a work injury.
 Workers’ comp is no-fault insurance.
-Instead, the injured worker only has to prove the injury occurred at work.
+Instead, you only have to prove the injury occurred at work.

-For an occupational injury, the injured worker has the burden of showing that the condition was caused by or was contributed to by the job and was not merely the result of the natural progression of a preexisting disease or condition.11
+For an occupational injury, you have the burden of showing that the condition was caused by or was contributed to by the job and was not merely the result of the natural progression of a preexisting disease or condition.11

 The burden of proof is a preponderance of the evidence.12 This means that it is more likely than not – or a 51% chance – that the injury or condition is work-related.
 Examples of work-related accidents include:

 - A factory employee gets sick from accidentally inhaling toxic chemicals

 - A construction worker employee falls off of scaffolding

 - A receptionist gets injured when a light fixture falls on him